 Today, experts believe those doctors should consider celiac disease.
 Also known as celiac sprue, this illness can cause a range of symptoms and problems.
 Among them: diarrhea, constipation, bloating, abdominal pain, fatigue, irritability, infertility in women, depression, and anemia.

 Celiac disease is a digestive disease that damages the small intestine and interferes with absorption of nutrients from food, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
 The culprit in celiac disease is gluten, a protein found in many grains, including wheat, rye, and barley.
 When a person with celiac disease eats gluten, the immune system responds by damaging the villi, the absorptive surface of the small intestine.
 This damage makes it difficult for the body to absorb nutrients the way it should.

-In the past, U.S. doctors didn't often look for celiac disease--it was thought to be a rare childhood syndrome.
+In the past, U.S. doctors didn't often look for celiac disease ? it was thought to be a rare childhood syndrome.
 Celiac disease is now known to be a common genetic disorder that tends to run in families.
-More than 2 million people in the U.S., or about one in 133, have the disease.
+More than 2 million people in the U.S., or about 1 in 133, have the disease.

-About 5 percent of the first-degree relatives of a person with celiac disease will also have the disease.
+About 5% of the first-degree relatives of a person with celiac disease will also have the disease.
 A first-degree relative is a parent, sibling, or child.

 Celiac disease can be triggered by surgery, pregnancy, childbirth, a viral infection, or severe emotional stress, the NIDDK says.

 Symptoms occur at different times in different people.
 Sometimes they appear in childhood, but for other people, the symptoms appear when they are adults.
 Symptoms aren't always in the digestive system, the NIDDK says.
 Although chronic diarrhea and recurrent abdominal pain are symptoms, irritability and depression also can be symptoms.

 Other symptoms, from the NIDDK: